mikelevins/bard/doc/kernel.md

 This is the whole thing to learn.
 If something is not in this file, you do not need it to write a working kernel from memory.

-- `kernel-tutorial.md` — what each instruction means, worked programs, staged construction.
 - `performance.md` — strategies for the costs this design accepts.
 Consult, do not memorize.
 - `decisions.md` — adopted design decisions for the language above the machine.